tapeshchavle/vacademy_platform/admin_core_service/WORKFLOW_SCHEDULER_FIX_README.md

 Modified the `try-catch` block to explicitly catch `DataIntegrityViolationException` (Duplicate Key).
 *   **Why:** When Pod B loses the race, it now logs a warning ("Skipping execution") and exits gracefully, instead of treating it as a failure and sabotaging Pod A.

-### 3. Guaranteed Schedule Advancement
+### 3. Early Schedule Advancement
-Moved `updateScheduleExecutionTime()` to run even if the workflow logic throws an exception.
+Moved `updateScheduleExecutionTime()` to run **immediately** after the execution is marked as `PROCESSING` in the database, *before* the actual workflow logic runs.
-*   **Why:** This prevents the system from getting stuck in an infinite loop retrying a failing job.
+*   **Why:** This is the most robust protection against "Stuck Schedules".
+Even if the pod crashes 1 second after starting the workflow, the schedule has already been advanced to the next future slot.
+The current run might be a zombie, but it will never block the queue.

 ## Summary
 The combination of the **Database Unique Constraint** (safety net) and these **Logic Fixes** (correct key generation + graceful failure handling) ensures that workflows now run exactly once per schedule, regardless of how many pods are running.